chuyexe/acnhpoker/README.md

 *Edizon is also known to cause problems, deactivating the module may help, though deleting Edizon and it's overlays is recommended

 *If images will not install, click the small grey box in the top right corner, that is there incase the original download button does not funtion.

+### Notes

+*If you would like to support this project, please check the funding on Kinglycosas page, since he is the original creator *If you would like to support using my link instead, well, thanks